AY2526S1-CS2103-F11-2/tp/docs/DeveloperGuide.md

 - 3a.
 No auditionees found in the system.
   - 3a1.
 AuditionNUS shows “No auditionees available to sort.”
 Use case ends.

+Use case 3: UC03 – Add new auditionee.
+Actors: User (audition organizer)
+Goal: Add the details for new auditionees.

+**MSS**

+1. User requests to add new auditionee.
+2. User enters auditionee details.
+3. System saves the details of new auditionee.
+4. System displays success message, as well as the details of added auditonee.
+    Use case ends.

+**Extensions**

+2a.
+System detects error in entered data.
+  - 2a1.
+System requests for the correct data.
+  - 2a2.
+User enters new data.
+  - Steps 2a1-2a2 are repeated until the data entered are correct.
+  - Use case resumes from step 3.

+*a.
+At any time, User chooses to cancel the addition of new auditionee.
+   - Use case ends.

 *{More to be added}*

 ### Non-Functional Requirements